PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 # Kit Production
 ## Kit Composition
 In this section you will go through all the steps to supply and create your PlanktoScope kit.
-You can find a list of the components needed in the [Planktoscope V2.6 BOM](../../../../assets/hardware/v2.6/Planktoscope_V2.6_BOM.xlsx).
+You can find a list of the components needed in the [PlanktoScope V2.6 BOM](../../../../assets/hardware/v2.6/Planktoscope_V2.6_BOM.xlsx).

 | Files                                                                                | Description                       |
 |--------------------------------------------------------------------------------------|-----------------------------------|